Learnable Patchmatch and Self-Teaching for Multi-Frame Depth Estimation in Monocular Endoscopy: Experiment

-The proposed SMUDLP is implemented in the PyTorch library~\cite{paszke2017automatic}.
-We train with the Adam optimizer~\cite{kingma2014adam}, where ${\beta _1} = 0.9,{\beta _2} = 0.99$ and a batch size of 12.
+The proposed framework is implemented using the PyTorch library~\citep{paszke2017automatic}.
+We optimize it with the Adam optimizer~\citep{kingma2014adam}, where ${\beta _1} = 0.9,{\beta _2} = 0.99$ and a batch size of 12.
 The total number of epochs is set to 20 and the initial learning rate is ${{10}^{-4}}$, dropping by a factor of 10 after 10 epochs.
 The input resolution is $320 \times 256$ pixels.
-As with existing works~\cite{bengisu2020quantitative,shao2021selfsupervised,watson2021temporal}, we use weights pretrained on ImageNet~\cite{deng2009imagenet}.
-We perform static cameras and start of sequences augmentations the same as~\cite{watson2021temporal}.
-Under these settings, the SMUDLP converges on a single NVIDIA Titan RTX in about seven hours.
+As with existing works~\citep{bengisu2020quantitative,shao2021selfsupervised,watson2021temporal}, we use weights pretrained on ImageNet~\citep{deng2009imagenet}.
+Besides, we perform static cameras and start of sequences augmentations the same as~\citep{watson2021temporal}, and use the standard evaluation metrics based on~\citep{shao2021selfsupervised}.